eepy-engineering/davey/README.md

 - This may all be in vain! (if someone smarter than me makes a native thing instead)

 ## TODO
-- [x] Remove noble/curves dependency in favor of webcrypto
 - [x] Create session
   - [x] Create key package
   - [x] Store external sender